MicrosoftDocs/visualstudio-docs.es-es/docs/vs-2015/misc/how-to-respond-to-changes-in-a-uml-model.md

 ---
-title: 'Cómo: responder a cambios en un modelo UML | Microsoft Docs' ms.date: 11/15/2016 ms.prod: visual-studio-dev14
+title: 'How to: Respond to Changes in a UML Model | Microsoft Docs' ms.date: 11/15/2016 ms.prod: visual-studio-dev14 ms.technology: devlang-csharp
-ms.technology: devlang-csharp